Nikhil7787/My-Notes/Math/README.md

 It forms the basis for solving problems, designing algorithms, and manipulating data structures. </br>
 ### Example: </br>
 1. Variables </br>
+variables are symbols (usually letters) that represent unknown or changing values.
+In programming, variables serve a similar purpose.
+They are used to store and manipulate data.
 ```
 x = 5  # x is a variable storing the value 5
 y = x + 3  # y is a variable storing the result of an operation involving x

 ```
 2. Expressions and Operators </br>
+Expressions are combinations of variables, constants, and operators that represent a value.
+Operators perform operations on operands (variables and constants).
+Common operators include addition (+), subtraction (-), multiplication (*), division (/), and exponentiation (**).
 ```
 a = 10
 b = 3